mrcrabstheg/MauStand-Original/README.md

 This project is made by Yunus the only owner

-This is a roblox stand also know as Mau Stand for da hood with the api from unnamed its something like stando or skido Its to controll a cheat account trough chat commands and say what the stand gotta do
+This is a roblox stand also know as Invyct Stand for da hood with the api from unnamed its something like stando or skido Its to controll a cheat account trough chat commands and say what the stand gotta do